charliejhorn/Dev-at-Deakin/apps/frontend/README.md

 ## Features

-- User-friendly interface for managing workshops.
+- User-friendly interface.
 - Responsive design for accessibility on various devices.
 - Integration with the backend for data fetching and management.
 - UI styling powered by [Bootstrap](https://getbootstrap.com/).

 ## Bootstrap Integration

 Bootstrap is used for global UI styling.
-The CSS is loaded via a provider in `src/components/BootstrapProvider.jsx` and is available throughout the app.
+The CSS framework is loaded via an import in `src/app/custom.scss`, which is integrated into the app via an import in `src/app/layout.jsx`.
+Bootstrap styling is available throughout the app.

 ## License